 SAPPHIRE MEMBER PARTICIPATION

-You can become a Sapphire member if you identify as LGBTI women (regardless of whether or not you are out at work).
-Sapphire membership assumes that you have a keen interest in promoting the inclusivity of LGBTI women within the workplace and would like to actively engage with the Sapphire initiative where possible.
+You can become a Sapphire member if you identify as an LGBTQ woman or non-binary person who may be perceived as female or feminine (regardless of whether or not you are out at work).
+Sapphire membership assumes that you have a keen interest in promoting the inclusivity of LGBTQ women and non-binary people within the workplace and would like to actively engage with the Sapphire initiative where possible.
 To become a Sapphire member, simply sign up for the mailing list, select how you identify (confidential) and provide a work email address to validate Pride in Diversity membership.

 You will receive an email on signing up as a Sapphire member to confirm your intent.